Imagine waking up next to a giant whale, or sleeping while suspended from the trees.

 5. Stay in a castle.

-Located in Umbria, Italy, which is situated between Florence and Rome, families can rent a medieval castle from Le Torri di Bagnara Castles.
-The Pieve San Quirico Castle features history, opulence and can accommodate 15 people.
+Located in Umbria, Italy, which is situated between Florence and Rome, families can rent a medieval castle at Le Torri di Bagnara Castles.
+The opulent Pieve San Quirico Castle can accommodate 15 people.
 The 11th century historic main house features seven bedrooms with air conditioning and a mini-fridge, nine bathrooms, a billiards room, an outdoor saltwater pool, gorgeous gardens and a children’s playground.
 The castle is fully staffed and a professional chef and car with a driver can be arranged as well.
-Complimentary Wi-Fi can even be found in this castle!
-Something that surely wasn’t available in the 11th century but families can enjoy today.
+Complimentary Wi-Fi can even be found in this castle (a big change from the 11th century!).

 Disney-Pixar’s Cars franchise is one of the most beloved in recent years, inspired by the landscape and bygone memories of Route 66.
 You can take your family on a Route 66 adventure, complete with a stay at the mom-and-pop roadside motel many believed was captured in the first film.
 Eagle-eyed viewers believe that the Cozy Cone Motel in the movie drew inspiration from the teepee structures at the Wigwam Motel in Holbrook, Arizona, and San Bernadino, California.